imssl/blog/README.md

 # Smartphone Market May 2020 - Domination of A

 Recently I'm getting asked a lot about smartphones and which one to buy.
 I was an old fan of Xiaomi products but they lost my trust at phone market due to their downgrading/bug introducing updates on their MiUI along the time.
 So last year when my Xiaomi phone was finally rest in peace, after 7-8 years of distancing I went back to Samsung with a Galaxy A series phone.

-It's been a full year and honestly I'm very glad that I made this choice.
+It's been a full year with my Galaxy A9 and honestly I'm very glad that I made this choice.
 I didn't observe any reduction on CPU/RAM or battery performance all this time, UI/Wearable/Performance updates are going on as they meant to be focused on 'Improvement' and every other attiribute of it (Camera, NFC, Color pallet, etc.) is more than sufficient for me.

-Last 6 months I made many friends and relatives get a A series phones.
+Last 6 months I made many friends and relatives get a A series phones and I made a bunch of research about them so my recommendations will be regarding only them for now.
 I'm in realise that many people are also happy with their Huawei P and Honor series phones but since I've never used a phone with HiSilicon chipset myself it's not proper for me to recommend you any Huawei phone.

 Here is some highly cost-performance efficient A series phones, only downside is that they don't include Gorilla Glass 5 but in general I'm a careful user when it comes to phones and I don't use any protectors/cases either in general: